University of Virginia disenrolls 238 students for not complying with university's vaccine mandate

 UVA requires "all students who live, learn, or work in person at the university" to be fully vaccinated for the upcoming 2021-2022 academic year, according to current university Covid-19 policies.

-Out of the 238 incoming Fall semester students, only 49 of them were actually enrolled in classes, and the remaining 189 "may not have been planning to return to the vniversity this fall at all," UVA spokesperson Brian Coy told CNN.
+Out of the 238 incoming Fall semester students, only 49 of them were actually enrolled in classes, and the remaining 189 "may not have been planning to return to the university this fall at all," UVA spokesperson Brian Coy told CNN.

 "Disenrolled means you're not eligible to take courses," Coy said.
 He added that students who were enrolled at the university on Wednesday still have a week to update their status at which point they can re-enroll.